igormidev/sandbox_logger/README.md

   // The normal sequence is a [headler] first, then an indeterminate
   // number of [middle] and ending with [bottom].that
   //
+  // Use [LogStringModel] to add a string and [LogMapModel] when you
+  // want to add a object to the list of [LogModel] that will be printed.
+  //
   // Using only [headler] and ending with [bottom] without [middle]
   // in the sequence is totaly okay to.
   SandLog.logTemplateBuilder(<LogModel>[